mahjongg2/ZX81plus35/README.md

 the keyboard can be connected to the ZX81+35 (or to a real ZX-81) with flat-flex cables (1/10" pitch flat cables).
 A real Z80 only uses one 5-wire section, and one 8-wire section, The ZX81+35 uses one 18-wire flat-flex FST-22A cable with some wires removed.
 Alternatively you can used male and female angled headers for a stiffer interconnect.

+If you need help with solving a problem you have with building my ZX81+35 clone, you can reach me at mahjongg commercial-at xs4all.nl.
+I will be glad to help.

 ## Licence

 Unless otherwise specified, everything in this repository is covered by the following licence: